 Different Branding – Same Issues

-The fun fact that some of the server vendors rebrand IPMI that comes with their servers.
+The fun fact is that some of the server vendors rebrand IPMI that comes with their servers.
 Dell, for instance, calls their IPMI controller iDRAC (Integrated Dell Remote Access Controller).
 HP calls their IPMI – iLO (Integrated Lights Out).
 At the same time, Lenovo calls it IMM (Integrated Management Module) the same as IBM, which is obvious reasons.

 However, the hardware makers release updates for their IPMI from time to time, but most updates are focused on stability, not much on security.
 I don’t blame them.
 Since the user (infrastructure provider) has the responsibility to take care of it, every server should be secured and properly managed.